The Legal Framework: California Civil Code and CC&R Authority

 Document Everything

-Maintain meticulous records of your tenancy: lease agreements, rent ledgers, tenant correspondence, and HOA communications.
+Maintain meticulous records of your tenancy: lease agreements, rent ledgers, tenant correspondence, HOA communications.
 If the HOA challenges your right to rent, these documents are your first line of defense.
-Store records electronically and keep backups—lost paperwork can sink an otherwise strong legal position.
+Store records electronically and keep backups.
+Lost paperwork can sink an otherwise strong legal position.

 Monitor HOA Activity and Participate in Governance

-Attend board meetings, read meeting minutes, and stay informed about proposed rule changes.
-Rental restrictions are often telegraphed months in advance, and early intervention—lobbying board members, organizing other landlords, or proposing alternative restrictions—can prevent a ban from taking effect.
+Attend board meetings, read meeting minutes, stay informed about proposed rule changes.
+Rental restrictions are often telegraphed months in advance, and early intervention (lobbying board members, organizing other landlords, proposing alternative restrictions) can prevent a ban from taking effect.

 If you own multiple units in the community, consider running for the board.
-Landlords on the board can shape policy, ensure even-handed enforcement, and protect rental rights from within.
+Landlords on the board can shape policy, apply enforcement evenhandedly, and protect rental rights from within.

 Draft Lease Clauses That Anticipate HOA Restrictions